aproorg/LibreChat/client/scripts/custom-styling/README.md

-# Custom Styling with @config Directive
+# Custom Styling Configuration

-This directory contains scripts for implementing custom styling configuration in LibreChat using Tailwind's @config directive.
+This directory contains scripts for implementing custom styling configuration in LibreChat.
 These scripts allow developers to use a `CONFIG_ID` environment variable to extend and override the LibreChat client styling config.

 ## How It Works

-The custom styling system uses Tailwind's @config directive to specify different Tailwind configurations.
-Each configuration has its own CSS file that imports the base styles and applies customizations.
+The custom styling system uses CSS layers and imports to apply configuration-specific styles.
+Each configuration has its own CSS file that defines custom variables and styles.

 ## Extension Mechanism

-The custom styling system supports extending LibreChat's base Tailwind configuration and CSS files:
+The custom styling system supports extending LibreChat's base styles:

-1. **Tailwind Configuration Extension**: Each configuration in librechat-config can extend LibreChat's base Tailwind configuration using the `presets` feature.
+1. **CSS Extension**: Each configuration's CSS file can override specific CSS variables and add custom styles.

-2. **CSS Extension**: Each configuration's CSS file imports LibreChat's base styles and can override specific properties.
+2. **Tailwind Configuration Extension**: Each configuration in librechat-config can extend LibreChat's base Tailwind configuration using the `presets` feature.

 ## Scripts

-- `loadConfig.js`: Loads custom styling configuration from the librechat-config repository
+- `custom-styling.mjs`: Script to build or run the development server with custom styling
-- `postcss.config.wrapper.js`: Wrapper for postcss.config.cjs that adds support for @config directive
+- `postcss.config.wrapper.js`: Wrapper for postcss.config.cjs that adds support for CSS nesting and custom properties
-- `build-custom.mjs`: Script to build the client with custom styling
+- `vitePluginCustomStyling.js`: Vite plugin that adds aliases and injects configuration ID as a CSS variable

 ## Directory Structure in librechat-config